This is the time of the year when a lot of hunters panic

 For example, there are more than 2.2 million acres of state forest land and 117 state parks open to hunting.
-And on top of that, we can add 1.4 million acres of game lands maintained entirely for hunters by the Game Commission.
-And right here in York County we've got access to hundreds more acres thanks to five county parks that are open to hunting.
+On top of that, we can add 1.4 million acres of game lands maintained entirely for hunters by the Game Commission.
+Right here in York County we’ve got access to hundreds more acres thanks to five county parks that are open to hunting.

-There is plenty of public land to chase your quarry.
-But it gets a bad reputation.
-Many hunters scoff at the idea of hunting land that's open to the public.
+Public land has undeserved bad reputation: There's plenty of public land to chase your quarry, but it gets a bad reputation.
+Many hunters scoff at the idea of hunting land that’s open to anybody.

 “There are no deer left on state land,” they’ll tell you.

-Sure, it may be more of a challenge than taking a corn-fed buck on a suburban woodlot.
-But the deer are most certainly available.
+Public land is more of a challenge: Sure, it may be more of a challenge than taking a corn-fed buck on a suburban woodlot, but the deer are most certainly available.
 Each year, some real bruisers come from land that is open to anybody to hunt.

 The key to hunting success on public land is to do your homework.
 Don’t show up on opening day and expect to find a trophy lurking under every tree.
 To find them you’ll need to wear some of the sole off your boots and get off the beaten path.
 With time running out, you’d better do your scouting now.

-Sure, it'd be great if farmers were begging us to hunt their land.
-But in the modern world, that's far from the case.
+Sure, it’d be great if farmers were begging us to hunt their land.
+In the modern world, however, that’s far from the case.
 That means we need to do the best with what we have.